ahmed007boss/GeneralsModdingeXtended/Docs/ObjectBody/ObjectComponents/Component.md

 Available only in: *(GMX Zero Hour)*

 - **Type**: `UnsignedInt`
-- **Description**: Money cost to fully replace this power component via GUI command system.
+- **Description**: Money cost to fully replace this component via GUI command system.
 At 0 (default), the component cannot be replaced via GUI commands.
 Replacement fully restores component health to maximum.
 - **Default**: `0`
 - **Example**: `ReplacementCost = 300`